 Effective immunisation programs throughout the world have helped prevent an estimated 2-3 million deaths each year, from diseases such as measles, mumps and rubella, tetanus, whooping cough, polio, rotavirus and diphtheria (Source: World Health Organisation).
-Improved living conditions, along with our Australian National Immunisation Program have effectively controlled, and in some cases eradicated, previously common and deadly infectious diseases.
+Improved living conditions, along with the National Immunisation Schedule have effectively controlled, and in some cases eradicated, previously common and deadly infectious diseases.

-For those travelling overseas, additional vaccinations may be recommended to protect you from diseases such as rabies, yellow fever, typhoid fever, hepatitis A, Japanese Encaphalitis, and meningitis.
+For those travelling overseas, additional Travel Vaccinations may be recommended to protect you from diseases such as rabies, yellow fever, typhoid fever, hepatitis A, Japanese Encaphalitis, and meningitis.

 How We Care